k88hudson/cordova-shell/README.md

 - src/
     - components/
     # This is where you add react components and any less associated with them
+    # You should create a folder per component
+    # Use uppercase (e.g. Click) for files that export a single component,
+    #  and lowercase for files that export an object of many components
         - {ComponentName}
             - {ComponentName}.js
             - {ComponentName}.less
         - ...
     - less/
+    # This is for less files that aren't directly associated with a component or view
         - variables.less
         - ...
     - lib/
+    # This is for js files that aren't directly associated with a component or view
         - router.js
         - ...
     - mixins/
+    # React mixins
         - Animations.js
         - ...
     - views/
+    # This is for view components (i.e. routes) and associated styles
+    # You should create a folder per view.
+Use uppercase
         - {ViewName}
             - {ViewName}.js
             - {ViewName}.less